WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

 Blockchain has recently become an important player in the contemporary Web of Trust, but it’s not actually core to the definition of the term.
 That’s because blockchain is fundamentally a tool.
 One of its core functions is to create dated certifications of existence in a (hopefully) decentralized way.
 With that functionality, Blockchain can (and has) become central to the creation of a number of proposed Web of Trust technologies.
 However it’s ultimately just a component that might be used, not an ends in itself.</td>
   </tr>
 </table>

-When combined, Entities and Actions create a pictorial model of the contemporary Web of Trust that encompasses the many elements found in its big tent.
-Questions of identity and verification are addressed by Entities, while privacy, expectations, and reputation all appear in Actions.

 ## Should We Rename or Reclaim the Web of Trust?